-Acetaminophen/paracetamol at doses of $\leq 2$ grams/day are permitted for use any time during the study and their use documented in the CRF.
+Acetaminophen/paracetamol at doses of $\leq 2$ grams/day and topical hydrocortisone cream 1% are permitted for use any time during the study and their use should be documented in the case report form (CRF).
+Other medications are not permitted without prior discussion with the VH/GSK medical monitor.